 Math: Math homework will be sent home almost every night.
 There may be exceptions to this, such as on test days.
 Students should complete both sides and show their work/thinking.
 In addition, math minutes, like reading minutes, should be done weekly.
 We ask that students spend 30 minutes each week practicing their basic facts and record this in their planner.
 Math homework does not count as math minutes.

 Reading consists of word work (spelling, handwriting, grammar), whole group reading, vocabulary, and guided reading.
 Students will practice using the reading strategies of predict/infer, phonics/decoding, monitor/clarify, questioning, and evaluating, as well as other reading skills to improve their reading skills throughout the year.
 Students’ reading will be measured through their accuracy, comprehension, and fluency.
 The fluency goals for 4th grade are: first quarter — 94 words per minutes, second quarter — 112 words per minute, third quarter — 112 words per minute, and fourth quarter — 124 words per minute.
 A great way to improve your child’s reading is to spend time independent reading or reading out loud at home.
 Weekly reading minutes are used to encourage and support this.

 Math homework is sent home almost every day.
 It is an opportunity to practice the learning that is done in math class and a chance to make it more “permanent.”
 Additionally, students are expected to spend 30 minutes a week practicing math facts (time spent on homework sheets does not count) as part of their math minutes.
 Math minutes should be recorded in students’ planners and are essential for success in skills like long division and multiplication.

 At Fredstrom Elementary students study health, art, and Nebraska history as part of unit studies.
-Team 4 will also be studying computer science during unit studies.
 This year students will be changing classes for unit studies as each teacher will be teaching a different subject.